ikmb-denbi/genome-annotation/docs/installation.md

 **You need NextFlow version >= 19.03.0 to run this pipeline.**

-## Cloning the genome-annotation repository
+## Obtaining the code

-To run the pipeline you first have to check out the code to a location in your system (i.e. $HOME/git/).
+You can check out the code to a location on your system (i.e. $HOME/git/).
+This is recommended as you will have to make some minor changes so the pieline knows how to run on your system (see below).

 ```
 cd $HOME/git/